© 1988 Pi Arthur Stuart

 If you were to terminate someone for behavior reasons, how would you do it?

-I would have documented any passed history.
+I would have documented any past history.
 I would discuss my plans with my boss to make sure I was doing the correct thing.
 Then I would meet with the personnel manager to make sure I was following the proper and legal procedures.

 Do you see yourself as on management side or personnel side?